SPI-Birds/pipelines/README.md

 ### Setup your computer to run pipelines

-Pipelines for some populations require additional software and software drivers.
-These setup instructions describe how to install the required software for a Windows 10 64-bit operating system (on which the pipelines were built).
-The setup procedure should be similar for other Windows 64-bit systems, but will differ for non-Windows operating systems.
+Pipelines for some populations require additional software and drivers.
+Setup instructions describe how to install the required software for both a Windows 10 64-bit operating system and Mac OSX.
+The setup procedure should be similar for other Windows 64-bit systems.
 If you are unsure which version of Windows is running on your computer, check 'System Type' in 'System Information'.
 To run the pipelines for all populations a users system must have:

-- Microsoft Access Driver (/*.mdb, /*.accdb)
+- Microsoft Access Driver (/*.mdb, /*.accdb) (Windows only)
 - Python 3
 - Python libraries *pandas* and *pypxlib*

+*Note* Users running Mac OSX will not be able to run pipelines with primary data stored in Microsoft Access format without purchasing paid drivers.

 ---